WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 ### Key type identifiers ### {#accept-signature-key-types}

-Identifiers starting with "rsa/" indicate that the client supports certificates holding RSA public keys with a number of bits indicated by the digits after the "/".

 Identifiers starting with "ecdsa/" indicate that the client supports certificates holding ECDSA public keys on the curve named in lower-case by the rest of the identifier.

-If the `Accept-Signature` header field is present, servers SHOULD assume support for "rsa/2048", "ecdsa/secp256r1", and "ecdsa/secp384r1" unless the header field states otherwise.
+If the `Accept-Signature` header field is present, servers SHOULD assume support for "ecdsa/secp256r1" unless the header field states otherwise.

 ### Key value identifiers ### {#accept-signature-key-values}